William Albany Otway

 Whilst still at St. Eustatius he was promoted commander on 29 March 1781 by Admiral Sir George Rodney and appointed to the Vesuvius 8, later serving in the Downs prior to this vessel being refitted and coppered from July until the following January.

-In May 1783 Otway commissioned the new King’s Fisher 18, retaining her for the next three years on the Mediterranean station before paying her off at Deptford, and during February 1787 he commissioned the new Scorpion 16, retaining her at Portsmouth until he was posted captain on 1 December 1787.
-He then briefly commanded the Pegasus 28 on the Newfoundland station in 1788 before recommissioning the Centurion 50 in February 1789 and becoming flag-captain to Rear-Admiral Phillip Affleck at Jamaica.
+In May 1783 Otway commissioned the new King s Fisher 18, retaining her for the next three years on the Mediterranean station before paying her off at Deptford, and during February 1787 he commissioned the new Scorpion 16, retaining her at Portsmouth until he was posted captain on 1 December 1787.
+He then briefly commanded the Pegasus 28 on the Newfoundland station in 1788 before joining the recommissioned Centurion 50 in February 1789 and becoming flag-captain to Rear-Admiral Phillip Affleck at Jamaica.
 He retained this vessel until he came home and paid her off in August 1792.

 Otway became one of five commissioners of the newly appointed Transport Board in September 1795, retaining this post for many years, and he was commissioner of the dockyard at Gibraltar from 1803 until coming home in the following year to sit on the Board of Naval Inquiry.